Roly-Poly (T-ara song): Commercial performance

 On the Gaon Digital Chart dated 26 June 2011, "Roly-Poly" debuted at number three, before descending to number eight the week after.
 On its third week it bounced back to number two, the song's peak on the chart.
 "Roly-Poly" managed to hold at the runner-up slot for two more weeks (stuck behind three different songs nonetheless), before descending down the chart.
 Only a month after release, the song accumulated over US$2.3 million in digital sales with over $280,000 per day.
 Despite never topping the weekly or monthly chart and having a little less than half a year to chart, "Roly-Poly" managed to become the best-performing song of the year on the Gaon Digital Chart.
 It went on to become the best-selling song of 2011 in South Korea with over 4,000,000 digital downloads, the highest figure for a K-pop girl group single on Gaon in the 2010s.

 In popular culture

 "Roly-Poly" appeared on multiple South Korean television series and films since its release including in the first episode of KBS's Dream High 2 in 2012.
-The song was also played in the 2011 horror movie Gisang Spirit.
+The song was also played in the 2011 horror movie Ghastly.
 In 2017, the song was played on the 7th episode of the KBS drama Manhole.
 The song was covered on the 2019 TV series Welcome To Waikiki 2.
 It was also played on the 5th episode of the 2020 SBS drama Backstreet Rookie in a form of karaoke.
 In 2021, it was played in the first episode of the webtoon-based drama Work Later, Drink Now.
 The same year, its Japanese single album appeared on KBS2's drama Cheat on Me If You Can.